eip-home/eip-arch/draft-eip-arch.md

 Networking architectures need to evolve to support the needs of future Internet services and 6G networks.
 The networking community is considering different approaches for this evolution, we can broadly classify them in 3 different categories:

+1. Clean slate "revolutionary" solutions.
+Throw away the legacy networking layer (IP).
-1. Solutions above the layer 3.
+2. Solutions above the layer 3.
 Do not touch the legacy networking layer (IP).
-2. Clean slate "revolutionary" solutions.
-Throw away the legacy networking layer (IP).
 3. Evolutionary solution.
 Improve the IP layer (and try to preserve backward compatibility).

-The proposed EIP (Extensible In-band Processing) solution belongs to the third category, it extends IPv6 and the SRv6 Programming Model without requiring a clean-slate revolution.
+The proposed EIP (Extensible In-band Processing) solution belongs to the third category, it extends the current IPv6 architecture without requiring a clean-slate revolution.

 The use cases for EIP are discussed in [id-eip-use-cases].
 The specification of the EIP header format is provided in [id-eip-headers].